alexbarry/wasm_atan2_test/README.md

 # WASM atan2 test

+**Update**: This is now fixed, and the current version of Firefox for Android in the Google play store has the fix!
+I raised [this bug in the Firefox for Android github repo](https://github.com/mozilla-mobile/fenix/issues/24565), which resulted in [this GeckoView bug being raised](https://bugzilla.mozilla.org/show_bug.cgi?id=1762899).
+And from [comment 3](https://bugzilla.mozilla.org/show_bug.cgi?id=1762899#c3), it looks like my copysign investigation helped.

+It looks like the fix made it into Firefox for Android version 99.

+I'm super impressed that they were able to fix the bug right away, and that it made it to the play store within 2 weeks.
+(I guess it was actually 10 days?)

+## Original description

 This is a simple example page to calculate `atan2` from both:
 * JS `Math.atan2(y,x)` and
 * using the C standard library (`math.h`) `atan2(float y, float x)`, compiled to WASM.